sihwapark/topic-bubbles/README.md

-# Topic Model Visualization for the WE1S project
+# Bubble Chart Visualization of Topic Model for the WE1S project

 To see a visualization result, put below files inside `data` folder: